AbuBakr-S/codecademy-exercises/4_Getting_More_Advanced_with_Design/review.md

   width: 50%;
 }
 ```
 In the example above, .main and .subsection each represent divs.
 The .subsection div is nested within the .main div.
-Note that the dimensions of the parent div (.main) have been set to a height of 300 pixels and a width of 500 pixels.
+Note that the dimensions of the parent div (.main) have been set to a **height of 300 pixels and a width of 500 pixels.**

 When percentages are used, elements are sized relative to the dimensions of their parent element (also known as a container).
-Therefore, the dimensions of the .subsection div will be 150 pixels tall and 250 pixels wide.
+Therefore, **the dimensions of the .subsection div will be 150 pixels tall and 250 pixels wide.**

 Be careful, a child element’s dimensions may be set erroneously if the dimensions of its parent element aren’t set first.

 **Note:** Because the box model includes padding, borders, and margins, setting an element’s width to 100% may cause content to overflow its parent container.
-While tempting, 100% should only be used when content will not have padding, border, or margin.
+While tempting, **100% should only be used when content will not have padding, border, or margin.**

 ## Percentages: Padding & Margin
-Percentages can also be used to set the padding and margin of elements.

 When percentages are used to set padding and margin, they are calculated **based only on the width of the parent element.**

-For example, when a property like margin-left is set using a percentage (say 50%), the element will be moved halfway to the right in the parent container (as opposed to the child element receiving a margin half of its parent’s margin).

 Vertical padding and margin are also calculated based on the width of the parent.
-Why?
-Consider the following scenario:

-A container div is defined, but its height is not set (meaning it’s flat).
-The container then has a child element added within.
-The child element does have a set height.
-This causes the height of its parent container to stretch to that height.

-The child element requires a change, and its height is modified.
-This causes the parent container’s height to also stretch to the new height.
-This cycle occurs endlessly whenever the child element’s height is changed!
-In the scenario above, an unset height (the parent’s) results in a constantly changing height due to changes to the child element.
+An unset height (the parent’s) results in a constantly changing height due to changes to the child element.
 This is why vertical padding and margin are based on the width of the parent, and not the height.

 **Note:** When using relative sizing, ems and rems should be used to size text and dimensions on the page related to text size (i.e. padding around text).
 This creates a consistent layout based on text size.
 Otherwise, percentages should be used.